Childe Rowland: In subsequent culture

 The story of Childe Roland is given prominence in Harper Lee's second book, Go Set a Watchman, in which 26-year-old "Scout" seeks to understand a Victorian scholar, her Uncle Jack, regarding the South's status in the 1950s.

+In Book 2 of Seanan Mcguire's Indexing series, the prison used to hold rougue fairy tale characters is named Childe.